beef-broccoli/ochem-data/README.md

 # ochem-data
 This repo compiles published organic chemistry data, including raw data and calculated descriptor sets for molecules and reactions.

-## Latest update:
-- 12-16-2021: kraken_utils hosts a series of functions to search,

 ## File structure:

 Each folder contains one reaction (see publication list for details).